 The growth of public cloud services has provided enterprises with an enormous selection of best-of-breed technologies when deploying workloads to the cloud.
 Batch workloads can be deployed to cost-efficient public cloud services, while high-performance workloads can be matched with services that provide intensive compute power.
 Traditional applications can be run on public cloud offerings that deliver greater efficiency, while next-generation applications can be moved to clouds that offer access to new services like real-time data analytics, AI/ML, containers and serverless computing.
 The proliferation of public cloud offerings has enabled enterprises to enjoy greater speed, agility and geographic reach as they develop and run new applications.

-While public Cloud technology provides significant benefits, it also raises a number of challenges.
-The average enterprise today uses five different Cloud providers, each with its own management framework and processes.
-Operational silos, complex workload migrations, security concerns and inconsistent SLAs add additional complexity.
-IT teams tasked with managing workloads across multiple Cloud providers can quickly become overwhelmed, resulting in a loss of productivity and increase in risk for the organization.
+While public cloud technology provides significant benefits, it also raises a number of challenges.
+The average enterprise today uses five different cloud providers, each with its own management framework and processes.
+Operational silos, complex workload migrations, security concerns and inconsistent service level agreements (SLAs) add additional complexity.
+IT teams tasked with managing workloads across multiple cloud providers can quickly become overwhelmed, resulting in a loss of productivity and increase in risk for the organization.